FireElementalNE/MPCLoopParallelization/AlgoDef/Explanations.md

 array reference are stored as a **node**.

 After all the nodes have been found, edge creation and labeling begins.
-For each node, _c_, in the graph the following steps are taken:
+For each node, _c_, in the graph the following steps are taken to determine the distance between each pair of def/use statement.
+This value determines the parallelization schedule for each pair interaction in the context of the larger loop body:
 1. Get a list, L, of all _other_ nodes that either **read** or **write** to the same object as c.
 2. For each node, n, in L